Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Algorithm and Theory for Linear Mixture MDP

 Along the way, we also need to bound the gap between estimated variance and true variance, which can be seen as the ``regret of variance predictions.''
 Using the same idea, we can build a confidence set using the variance sequence ($\vx^2$), and the regret of variance predictions can be bounded by the variance of variance, namely the 4-th moment.
-Still, a layering step on the 4-th moment is required to bound the regret of variance predictions, we need to bound the gap between estimated 4-th moment and true 4-th moment, which requires predicting 8-th moment, We continue to use this idea: we estimate 2-th, 4-th, 8-th, \ldots, $O(\log HK)$-th moments.
-We note that the proof in \cite{zhang2020reinforcement} also depends on the higher moments.
+Still, a peeling step on the 4-th moment is required to bound the regret of variance predictions, we need to bound the gap between estimated 4-th moment and true 4-th moment, which requires predicting 8-th moment, We continue to use this idea: we estimate 2-th, 4-th, 8-th, \ldots, $O(\log KH)$-th moments.
+The index $m$ is used for moments, and $\Lambda_0$ is the index set reserved for moments.
+We note that the proof in \citep{zhang2020reinforcement} also depends on the higher moments.
 The main difference is here we estimate these higher moments explicitly.